ben-l/BenzEngine/README.md

 # Bens Engine
 In Development...

-third party libaries stored in bens-engine/vendor
+third party libaries for all stored in vendor third party libaries for the engine only: bens-engine/vendor